bootprint/bootprint-base/README.md

 ### [base/title](handlebars/partials/base/title.hbs#L13)

-This partial is rendered into thve HTML-title in the <head>-tag of the page.
+This partial is rendered into the HTML-title in the <head>-tag of the page.
 It can be overridden in order to display a custom title.

 ## Styles